 - 3/4 cup powdered sugar

-Blend everything together using a hand held mixer or a blender.
+- Blend the coconut milk, limoncello, powdered sugar and lemon juice together using a hand held mixer or a blender.
 Make sure there are not clumps of coconut milk left and that the sugar has dissolved.

 - Pour into your popsicle molds, and place the popsicle lids/sticks into the molds. (see **note)